reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/events/c8y_events_create.md

 ### Options

 ```
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --device strings             The ManagedObject which is the source of this event. (accepts pipeline)
   -h, --help                       help for create
       --processingMode string      Cumulocity processing mode
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --text string                Text description of the event.
       --time string                Time of the event.
 Defaults to current timestamp.
       --type string                Identifies the type of this event.
 ```

 ### Options inherited from parent commands